snubwoody/wakunguma.com/src/articles/async.md

 There's stackfull coroutines which have their own stack and stackless coroutines which don't have their own stack.

+Stackless coroutines do not have their own stack and use the caller's stack.
+This means they can have next to no overhead, they end up being similar to ordinary functions.

 Coroutines can be run on one thread or multiple threads.

 **Excerpt start**
-To clarify what stackless means when you're writing code:
-* calling into the coroutine from the caller uses the caller's stack (i.e. it just pushes on another stack frame). * the lack of a coroutine stack ("stackful" coroutine) means that the coroutine can only "yield" a value from a single method; it cannot call a function F, and then have F yield back to the original coroutine's caller. * In other words: you can think of it like a "coroutine with one stack frame for coroutine yielding semantics"
+To clarify what stackless means when you're writing code: calling into the coroutine from the caller uses the caller's stack (i.e. it just pushes on another stack frame). the lack of a coroutine stack ("stackful" coroutine) means that the coroutine can only "yield" a value from a single method; it cannot call a function F, and then have F yield back to the original coroutine's caller.
+In other words: you can think of it like a "coroutine with one stack frame for coroutine yielding semantics"

 The compiler does some magic to slice up the coroutine into segments (between co_ statements) and stores state that must persist between these segments in a coroutine frame (in addition to the "slice" that the coroutine should continue at once it is called again).